Contents: Valve relay ↧ Wheel speed sensors ↧ ABS warning light (yellow) ↧ Brake warning light (red) ↧ Diagnostics ↧ The diagnostic process ↧

 2. Check the brake fluid level in the reservoir.

-3. Check up purity of a liquid in the main brake cylinder.
+3. Check the cleanliness of the fluid in the master brake cylinder.

-4. Check for a leak in the brake master cylinder/modulator.
+4. Check for leaks in the master cylinder/modulator.

-6. Check for brake sticking (brake switch adjustment).
+6. Check for brake sticking (adjusting the brake switch).

-7. Check the smooth operation of the brake pedal (no tension or lead).
+7. Check for smooth pressing of the brake pedal (without tension or advance).

 9. Check wheel bearings for wear/damage.